JanEricNitschke/csgoml/README.md

 # nav_utils.py
 This is a module containing functions augmenting navigation capabilities of [awpy](https://github.com/pnxenopoulos/awpy).
-It contains functions to precompute distance matricesfor both tiles and regions of each map.
+It contains functions to precompute distance matrices for both areas and places of each map.
 Included are also plotting functions to validate the results.
-The matrices for the regions are included in this repo while those for the tiles are too large and thus stored separately [here](https://cernbox.cern.ch/index.php/s/oUW69uhH9JLBMh2).
+The matrices for the places and for same maps for the area are included in this repo while for other maps the area matrices are too large and thus stored separately [here](https://cernbox.cern.ch/index.php/s/T1BJ69qKLlK1fSu).